 We will collect information directly from you:

-- when you register as a user on the GGSS Portal;
+- when you register or apply to register as a user on the GGSS Portal;

 - when you apply for a tariff guarantee or registration on the GGSS;